voodoo12345/beam-docs/source/rtd_pages/user_supported_platforms.rst

 - Golang supported operating system

-.. attention:: At the moment Ontology only works on processors that support AVX instruction set.

 .. note:: Please report any issues you might encounter while running Ontology software on your system.